 Tactical Tracking – Jeff Shetler

-Do you hunt criminals with your tracking dog?
-The threat to police officers is worse now than ever before.
-The daily headlines seem to show a new story of an officer killed each and every day.
-Tracking work is the single most dangerous K-9 deployment possible.
+Jeff will discuss how to apply his concepts of “proximity alert training” for the sport detection canine and in non-law enforcement applications.
+Tracking work, which is Jeff’s specialty, is the single most dangerous K-9 deployment possible.
 No other deployment produces more unknown variables than tracking.
 Similarly, no other deployment has produced more harm to handlers and their dogs than tracking.
-The simple reason is complete lack of proper training for closing the deal and reading the proximity alert.
-His course has been refined and has evolved into a practical process to make tactical tracking safer and the key to that process is learning the 4 stages of the Proximity Alert.
-Jeff currently trains police departments throughout the world in this life saving program.
-He is also considered the #1 source for Trailing and Proximity Alert Training for our military.
+The simple reason is a lack of proper training needed for “closing the deal”.
+His course has been refined and has evolved into a practical process to make tactical tracking safer (we all want safe outings with our four legged partners) and the key to that process is learning the 4 stages of the Proximity Alert.

 Working Dogs in Ecology and Conservation – Lauralea Oliver